stella-yc/arachnid-land/src/pages/about/index.md

 I was born in Colombia, and grew up in Forest Hills, NYC.
 In 2013, I earned a B.S. in Biology and Applied Physics at the University of Miami.
 Currently, I am a PhD student in the [Richards-Zawacki Lab](http://www.rzlab.pitt.edu) at the University of Pittsburgh.

 In my free time, I enjoy video games, hiking, and wildlife photography.
-Recently, I have been trying to practice natural history illustration.
+Recently, I have been trying to learn natural history illustration.
 I also keep a small collection of arachnids that join me in my educational programs.

 ## Contact

 Feel free to contact me with any outreach or research inquiries, or if you just have a question about spiders!

 You can email me directly at echeverri.sa \[at] gmail \[dot] com, or reach out via social media.
  I am [@spidernightlive](https://www.instagram.com/spiderdayNightLive/) on Instagram, and [@spiderdaynight](https://twitter.com/spiderdayNight) on Twitter.

 ## Elsewhere on the Web